murielsan/bcn_open_data_analysis/README.md

 ### Air Quality
 Select one or more stations.
 It will show the location of each station on the map, and the graphics for each measure (O3, NO2 and PM10) for each hour of the day.
-It also shows the percentage of hours with Good, Moderate or Poor air quality
+It also shows the percentage of hours with Good, Moderate or Poor air quality.

+You can export the generated reports as a PDF file.

 ### New Measure
-Fill the form to insert a new measure into the database
+Fill the form to insert a new measure into the database.
+You'll need write access to the database to do this.

 ### Bicing
 Find the nearest stations to the specified address!
 Use the slider to modify the search radio dinamically.